OpenNebula/docs/source/overview/opennebula_concepts/opennebula_overview.rst

 Welcome to OpenNebula, the open source **Cloud & Edge Computing Platform** bringing real freedom to your Enterprise Cloud 🚀

 OpenNebula is a **powerful, but easy to use, open source solution to build and manage Enterprise Clouds**.
-It combines virtualization and container technologies with multi-tenancy, automatic provision and elasticity to offer on-demand applications and services.
-This guide introduces the basic concepts that you need to install, configure and operate an OpenNebula cloud, both on-premises and as a hosted solution.
+It combines virtualization and container technologies with multi-tenancy, automatic provision and elasticity to offer on-demand applications and services on private, hybrid and edge environments.
+This guide introduces the basic concepts that you need to design, install, configure and operate an OpenNebula cloud, both on-premises and as a hosted solution.

 Bringing Real Freedom to Your Enterprise Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^